-Margaret A. Nygren, EdD, Executive Director & CEO of AAIDD since 2010, is responsible for executive direction, leadership, and management of operations of the organization.
+Margaret A. Nygren, EdD, Executive Director & CEO of AAIDD since 2010, is responsible for the executive direction, leadership, and management of operations of the organization.
 Dr. Nygren oversees the organization’s core functions of education, publications, public policy, and member services.
 In addition, she serves on a number of national advisory and scientific committees and frequently speaks at regional, national, and international conferences and events.

 Prior to her work at AAIDD, Dr. Nygren held two progressively-responsible positions at the Association of University Centers on Disabilities (AUCD), concluding her service to the organization as the Associate Executive Director for Program Development.
 In these roles, she secured substantial federal grant and contract funds and directed multiple federally-funded research, technical assistance, training, and dissemination projects for more than 100 major research universities engaged in academic and service activities in the field of intellectual, developmental, and other disabilities.